elegant-scipy/elegant-scipy/markdown/preface.markdown

 Creativity should support the first three goals.
 Creativity for its own sake can lead to obtuse code that is hard to understand.
-Make sure you are not too clever for your readers' sake!
+Make sure you are not showing off your cleverness, at the expense of your reader!
 In the New York Times, software engineer J. Bradford Hipps [recently argued](http://www.nytimes.com/2016/05/22/opinion/sunday/to-write-software-read-novels.html) that "to write better code, [one should] read Virginia Woolf":